PRESENTATIONS, CONFERENCES, AND LECTURES

-Paula Sotnik, director of the National Service and Inclusion Project at the Institute for Community Inclusion, spoke at the third annual Guåhan Conference on Volunteerism and Service held at the Guam Marriott Resort & Spa in Tumon on August 28th.
-Learn more by clicking here.
+Paula Sotnik, director of the National Service and Inclusion Project at the Institute for Community Inclusion, spoke at the third annual Guåhan Conference on Volunteerism and Service held at the Guam Marriott Resort & Spa in Tumon on August 28.

 William E. Kiernan, director of the Institute for Community Inclusion, was the guest speaker at the “May Council Forum” of the North Carolina Council on Developmental Disabilities May 20 in Raleigh.

 Alberto Migliore, postdoctoral fellow at the Institute for Community Inclusion, spoke on employment at the “TASH Summer Symposium For Change: Eliminating Disparities for People of Color with Significant Disabilities or Support Needs” in Washington, D.C. on July 28 and 29.

 Jennifer Bose, research data coordinator; Ashley Wolfe, project assistant; and John Butterworth, coordinator of employment systems change and evaluation; all of the Institute for Community Inclusion, presented on April 9 at the “TASH New England Annual Conference” in Worcester, Massachusetts.
 They presented on “Making Choices about Employment: A User’s Guide.”